0xPolygonMiden/miden-base/docs/introduction/get-started/create-account-use-faucet.md

-In this second, we show you how to create a new local Miden account and how to receive funds from the public Miden faucet website.
+In this section, we show you how to create a new local Miden account and how to receive funds from the public Miden faucet website.

 ## Configure the Miden client